What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 A large lake canvas can anchor a living room or main wall.
 A fine art print can make a smaller room or hallway feel collected.
 A freshwater wildlife piece can bring the waterline closer, especially if you notice fish, turtles, birds, flowers, and the things moving around the edge.

 If you are decorating a lake house, start with the room's job.
-A bedroom may want softer reflected water.
+A bedroom may want softer reflected color.
 A living room can usually handle a larger piece.
 An entryway needs one clear first feeling.
 A rental may need ready-to-hang art that photographs well and gives guests a stronger sense of place.

 Where to start